How To Win Go

 Section 2.
 The Move

-How To Win Go1.
-One of the players, called Black, takes the black stones, the otherplayer, called White, takes the white stones.
+1. One of the players, called Black, takes the black stones, the otherplayer, called White, takes the white stones.
 Black makes the firstmove, then White, and so on in alternation until the end of the game.
-Only one stone can be played per move.
+Only one stone can be played per move.2.
+Stones are played on points on the board.

 3. After a stone is played, it cannot be moved to any other point.